Sorebit/archdrgn/README.md

   + `config.user.dragons[0]` will look for `config.user.items[0]`, `[1]` will look for `[1]` and so on
   + Currently it is only done **once on launch**
 - Queuing actions to not overlap in time
-- Fishing? (still needs to be tested)
+- Fishing
+- Fighting with Red Rat (drops raw meat and leather) on successful leveling
+- Output coloring for readability
+- Scheduling gold and leveling based on generated files (seems to work; not much tested)

 ### Usage
 - `npm install`
 - `node index [username]`

 ### Todo
-- Save last successful gold and leveling to a file and use it to schedule on launch
 - Figure out how to check if dragon was sent on mission
 - Quest timing
 - Map exploration
 - Feeding
-- Output coloring for readability
+- Note down items dropped by each monster

 ### Notes
 This bot and game serves me only as a learning framework.